beyondmeh/dotfiles/README.md

 		   easily changed
 		* `cpu` - cumulative cpu utilization across cores.
 Requires [sysstat](http://sebastien.godard.pagesperso-orange.fr/).
-		* `datetime` - simply shows the current date and time
 		* `disk` - disk usage
 		* `email` - Unread email count for Gmail.
 Around 15 SLOC, written pure bash, and only depends on `curl`.
 Other implementations are about 100 SLOC with python/ruby/etc and require add-on libraries
 		* `memory` - RAM utilization
-		* `arch-pkgs` - Number of available updates for Arch Linux
 		* `volume` - Current volume level, changes icon on mute
     * *lockscreen/*
         * `lockscreen` - Blurs and locks the screen with *Barney Fife